-These Dark Chocolate Pumpkin Butter Cups are an easy four-ingredient dessert that’s perfect for all of your holiday gift giving!
+These Dark Chocolate Pumpkin Butter Cups are an easy four-ingredient dessert that’s perfect for all of your fall festivities!

 Hey folks!
 I hope everyone had a wonderful Halloween!
 Just in case you didn’t have any leftover candy, I’m here to share with you these Dark Chocolate Pumpkin Butter Cups that will be a lifesaver when the holidays roll around!